vendasta/marketplace-documentation/docs/Guides/creating_new_vendor_app.md

 ### Related Links

-Here are some useful links for the deep dive:
+Here are some useful links to learn more:

 - Implementation of 3-legged OAuth with Spring-boot - [Video](https://drive.google.com/file/d/15taDril9zlGkI1aGMxrW7C2g0JLYJQXA/view)